cfengine/documentation/guide/installation-and-configuration/secure-bootstrap.markdown

 ## Manual Trust Establishment ##

+This procedure concerns CFEngine version 3.6 or earlier.
+While this fully manual procedure should always work, from version 3.7 onwards there is a simpler semi-automatic procedure for establishing trust.

 ### On the policy hub ###

 We must change the policy we're distributing to fully locked-down